manny7077/License-database/README.md

-My license database web application is located in the
+My license database web application is located in the master branch.